mjknj18/Global-City-Latitude-Analysis/README.md

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
 2. Create a content card with the featured visualization and a brief analysis of the presented data.
-3. Create a content card with all four visualizations, which are also links to their associated visualization page.
+3. Create a content card with all four visualizations, where each is also a link to its associated visualization page.

 ### Comparison Page

 1. Create a navigation bar with a header, a dropdown menu containing links to each visualization page, and links to the comparison and data pages.
-2. Create a content card with all four visualizations, which are also links to their associated visualization page.
+2. Create a content card with all four visualizations, where each is also a link to its associated visualization page.

 ### Data Page